What Is a Penalty Clause in Contract?

 The way to draft or use a penalty clause may differ depending on the type of contract you are creating.
 Below are a few examples:

 - Construction contract: Make sure you use a liquidated damages clause instead of a penalty clause.

 - Acquisition agreement: Consider whether restrictive covenants, such as non-complete clauses, can be linked to the main obligation of the agreement.

 - Articles of association or shareholders' agreement: Such agreements may not create main obligations, but they may create secondary obligations that impose damages.
 In this case, you should take legitimate interest and proportionality into consideration.

 If you need help drafting an enforceable penalty clause in a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.